TXOG/inc-vault/README.md

 # IncVault
-IncVault is a command line program that provides encrypted file storage on Windows.
+IncVault is a command line program that provides encrypted file storage on Windows and Linux.
 It creates a "locker" folder that securely stores your files.

 ## Features

 - [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) encryption using the [Fernet](https://cryptography.io/en/latest/fernet/) algorithm to encrypt your files
 - Automatically decrypts files when you want to access them
-- Provides a secure encrypted vault for storing sensitive files on Windows
+- Provides a secure encrypted vault for storing sensitive files on Windows and Linux

 ## Security